aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-print/_index.md

 - Create an instance of Diagram class to load a diagram that is to be printed
 - Call the Print method with no parameters as exposed by the Diagram object
 #### **Printing to Default Printer Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Print-ByDefaultPrinter-ByDefaultPrinter.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Print-ByDefaultPrinter-ByDefaultPrinter.cs" >}}
 ### **Printing to specific printer**
 Printing of the diagram to the specific printer requires the name of the printer as parameter to the Print method of the Diagram.
 Perform the following steps in order to print the diagram to the desired printer:

 - Create an instance of Diagram class to load a diagram that is to be printed
 - Call the Print method of the Diagram class with printer name as string parameter to the Print method
 #### **Printing to Specific Printer Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Print-BySpecificPrinter-BySpecificPrinter.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Print-BySpecificPrinter-BySpecificPrinter.cs" >}}
 ### **Setting Printer and Document Name**
 Aspose.Diagram APIs allows to set the specific printer and document name for a print job.
 Perform the following steps in order to print the diagram to the desired printer:

 - Create an instance of Diagram class to load a diagram that is to be printed
 - Call the Print method of the Diagram class with printer and document name as string parameter to the Print method
 #### **Setting Printer and Document Name Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Print-SetPrintJobAndPrinterName-SetPrintJobAndPrinterName.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Print-SetPrintJobAndPrinterName-SetPrintJobAndPrinterName.cs" >}}